What is TBT-S?

 TBT-S (Temperament Based Therapy with Supports) is eating disorder treatment for older adolescents and adults.

-Originally from the US, TBT-S evolved from Family Based Treatment, and it fits with the EDFA ethos that family and carers are central to recovery, as this treatment acknowledges and embraces the family in the treatment process.
+Originally from the US, TBT-S recognises that family and carers are central to recovery, as this treatment acknowledges and embraces the family in the treatment process.

 Carer and Clinician Education

 In early 2019, EDFA conducted a series of sold out workshops across the country.

 In partnership with EDANZ, we were able to reach over 350 carers and clinicians across Australia and New Zealand.

 EDFA brought clinicians and carers together for the workshops to recognise that both are critical members of the team and can learn from each other as well as the TBT-S presenters.

 In 2022 EDFA is providing opportunities for Clinicians to learn more about Temperament Based Therapy with Supports (TBT-S)

 Dr Stephanie Knazt-Peck of the University of California San Diego (UCSD) chats to Dr Ivan Eisler of the Maudsley Institute (UK) about the importance of families/parents/carers in the treatment of young adults and adults as part of the therapeutic alliance between clinicians and families/parents/carers.